mvcisback/SSLVC/report/report.md

 The calibration procedure is as follows,

+There is a required "silence" period for calibrating the Voice Activity Detection discussed later.

-Each user is asked to,
+Then each user is asked in turn to,

 1. Clap hands and wave to the camera.
 2. Speak for about a minute while facing the camera.

-This calibration procedure is repeated until another clap sound is detected, which means there is another user whose database needs to be collected as well.
-The calibration procedure then allows the labeling of data in the training database.
-This is summarized in figure 3.
+This is repeated until all users have spoken.
+Note then, that the labels correspond to the order that speakers clapped.

+The procedure is summarized in figure 3.

 \begin{figure}[htb]
 \center{\includegraphics[width=4.0cm]{calibration.jpg}}